Absolutely split locally free sheaves on proper $k$-schemes and Brauer--Severi varieties: AS-bundles on Brauer--Severi varieties

-\end{cor} Summarizing we obtain: \begin{thm} Let $X$ be a Brauer--Severi variety over $k$ and $A$ the corresponding central simple $k$-algebra of period $p$.
-Then the $AS$-type of $X$ is given by $d_j=\mathrm{ind}(A^{\otimes j})$ for $0\leq j\leq p$. \end{thm} Corollary 6.4 together with Theorem 6.5 now give a complete classification of $AS$-bundles on Brauer--Severi varieties and thus the results of Biswas and Nagaraj [7], [8], [9] and the author [26], [27] as a corollary. \begin{cor}([27], Theorem 5.1 and [8], Theorem 1.1) Let $X$ be a $n$-dimensional Brauer--Severi variety over $k$ of index two.
+\begin{thm} Let $X$ be a Brauer--Severi variety over $k$ and $A$ the corresponding central simple $k$-algebra of period $p$.
+Then the $AS$-type of $X$ is given by $d_j=\mathrm{ind}(A^{\otimes j})$ for $0\leq j\leq p$. \end{thm} Corollary 6.4 together with Theorem 6.5 now give a complete classification of $AS$-bundles on Brauer--Severi varieties and thus the results of Biswas and Nagaraj [7], [8], [9] and the author [27], [28] as corollary. \begin{cor}([28], Theorem 5.1 and [8], Theorem 1.1) Let $X$ be a $n$-dimensional Brauer--Severi variety over $k$ of index two.
 Then the $AS$-bundles are of the form

-with unique $r,s,a_i$ and $b_j$ and $\mathcal{W}_1\otimes_k L\simeq \mathcal{O}_{\mathbb{P}^n}(1)^{\oplus 2}$, where $k\subset L$ is a degree two Galois extension that splits $X$. \end{cor} \begin{proof} Since the index of $X$ is two and the period divides the index (see [15], Proposition 4.5.13), we conclude that the period is also two.
-Note that the period cannot be one, since this would imply that $X$ is the projective space what contradicts the fact that the index of $X$ is two.
+with unique $r,s,a_i$ and $b_j$.
+The vector bundle $\mathcal{W}_1$ satisfies $\mathcal{W}_1\otimes_k L\simeq \mathcal{O}_{\mathbb{P}^n}(1)^{\oplus 2}$, where $k\subset L$ is a degree two Galois extension that splits $X$. \end{cor} \begin{proof} Since the index of $X$ is two and the period divides the index (see [15], Proposition 4.5.13), we conclude that the period is also two.
+Note that the period cannot be one, since this would imply that $X$ is the projective space, contradicting the fact that the index of $X$ is two.
 Hence the $AS$-type of $X$ is $(1,2,1)$ according to Theorem 6.5.
-Now the assertion follows from Corollary 6.3 and [15], Corollary 4.5.9. \end{proof} Note that the results in [7], [9] and [26] concern the case of non-trivial one-dimensional Brauer--Severi varieties and therefore follow directly from Corollary 6.6 since non-split Brauer--Severi varieties of dimension one have index two.\\
+Now the assertion follows from Corollary 6.3 and [15], Corollary 4.5.9. \end{proof} Note that the results in [7], [9] and [27] concern the case of non-trivial one-dimensional Brauer--Severi varieties and therefore follow directly from Corollary 6.6 since non-split Brauer--Severi varieties of dimension are of index two.\\